sncosmo/sncosmo/docs/models.rst

     >>> model.dispersion()  # observer frame dispersion.
     array([  2000.,   2020.,   2040., ...,  49960.,  49980.,  50000.])

+You can still get the rest-frame values for the phases and dispersion by using the restframe keyword:

+    >>> model.phases(restframe=True)
+    array([ -20.,  -19.,  -18., ..., 83.,  84.,  85.])

 The flux density has been scaled as if the source was at a luminosity distance corresponding to ``z=1`` (and note that the wavelength input is 4000 Angstroms